13 Hacks For Acrylic Nails That Will Make These Babies Way Easier To Wear

 One acrylic nail hack is to simply grow your real nails out long enough and hone in on your shaping skills, so your actual nails look fake.
 That's what Canadian blogger Ama Scriver has done, anyway.
 She says she considers herself passionate about her nails and that she's worked hard to perfect her own maintenance routine so that she doesn't have to wear acrylics to achieve the look she desires.
 She uses cuticle oil regularly and is super careful not to break them.
 Scriver says she finds it both amazing and hilarious how often she gets asked if her nails are fake.

 As with any part of your beauty routine, you just have to learn what works for you.
 What anyone else has to say about your nails (or any other part of your body) is really not their business.
-With that in mind, get ready to claw your way though life unapologetically.
+With that in mind, get ready to claw your way through life unapologetically.